ba66e77/DPPA/README.md

-# dppa
+# Deliberative Process Protection Act (DPPA)
-Deliberative Process Protection Act (DPPA) - A bill to ensure all candidate legislation receives adequate deliberation before coming to a vote.
+A bill to ensure all candidate legislation receives adequate deliberation before coming to a vote.